April 25, 2019

 "Those kinds of things all play into why people are getting more exposed, more stressed out and ultimately getting into treatment and getting diagnosed with these things," Snyder said.

-The wide gender disparity among patients with Type II diabetes or endocrine conditions was not surprising, Snyder said.
+The wide gender disparity among patients with Type 2 diabetes or endocrine conditions was not surprising, Snyder said.
 Those gaps are reflective of gender differences in obesity rates.

 Obesity is associated with endocrine diseases and diabetes.